Is talcum powder safe to use?

 So how does the story end?

-The tragedy of this story is that so many victims trusted the pharmaceutical giant to be the gold standard of ethical behavior due to its humble beginnings and longevity in American households.
-Yet, despite evidence over at least 40 years of asbestos contamination in its products, Johnson & Johnson refused to acknowledge or change its formula or alert the public.
+The tragedy of this story is that so many victims trusted the pharmaceutical giant to be the gold standard of ethical behavior in the pharmaceutical industry.
+Yet, despite evidence over at least 40 years of asbestos contamination in its products, Johnson & Johnson refused to acknowledge or change its product before it harmed more people.